baboomerang/Graphing-Calculator-Project/README.md

 I needed a calculator earlier in my senior high school year, so I decided to build one from scratch.
 However, it took significantly longer than expected.
 Thus, by the time I finished, I didn't actually need it.
 It's still cool to have nonetheless.
 Plus, making a calculator at this level really exercises my programming and planning skills.

 ### Installation
+1. Download and install Software-Serial, Bounce2, TinyCore, MiniCore, BigNumber, LEDFader,

-1. Get a Sparkfun TinyAVR Programmer or some other type of programmer
+2. Get a Sparkfun TinyAVR Programmer or some other type of programmer
-2. Install the *attiny84keypadserial.ino* onto an Atmel Attiny 84
+3. Install the *attiny84keypadserial.ino* onto an Atmel Attiny 84
-3. Then install the *bounce2buttonsatmega328p.ino* onto an Atmel Atmega328p (Arduino UNO or barebones breadboard-able chip)
+4. Then install the *bounce2buttonsatmega328p.ino* onto an Atmel Atmega328p (Arduino UNO or barebones breadboard-able chip)
-4. Use *graphingfuncinfix.ino* and install that to the arduino mega2560.
+5. Use *graphingfuncinfix.ino* and install that to the arduino mega2560.

 ### Materials
 3.5" TFT 320x480 + Touchscreen Breakout Board w/MicroSD Socket - HXD8357D x 1